Cryptonomic/Conseil/README.md

 ### Running in production

-Build Conseil as a fat JAR file using the 'Package' step above.
+Build Conseil as a fat JAR file using the steps described in the previous sections.

 Run this command using a script or as part of a service definition for Conseil: